-She is the author of Potpourri, an eclectic collection of short stories spanning several genres, and of Murder in the Family, Lethal Injection, Private School and The Goldilocks Planet.
+She is the author of Potpourri, an eclectic collection of short stories spanning several genres, and of Murder in the Family, Lethal Injection, Private School, The Goldilocks Planet, and In Vitro.
 Her short story, On Call for Murder, a Hannah Kline prequel, was recently published in LAst Resort, the 2017 Sisters in Crime Anthology.
-Her newest Hannah Kline novel, In Vitro, was published in July 2017.
+Her newest Hannah Kline novel, Honeymoon was published in November 2018.

 An Interview with Paula Bernstein

 Q: Like your protagonist, you had a successful career as a practicing ObGyn.
 What was your personal pathway to becoming a writer?